LabKey/wnprc-modules/docker/README.md

 # for taking down just one of the services (e.g., postgres)
 docker compose stop postgres --timeout 60

+# for removing just one of the services this makes sure the system uses the latest version (e.g., postgres)
+docker compose rm postgres --timeout 60

 # for accesing running services to inspect changes use the following commands (e.g., labkey or postgres)
 docker compose exec labkey /bin/bash
 ```
 All other Docker Compose commands (`logs`, `ps`, etc.) work also.

 *Note that sometimes the postgres container closes before the database itself is completely shut down.
 Be sure to disconnect your pgAdmin and IntelliJ database connections, if any, stop labkey, and then do a shutdown.
 Otherwise the next time postgres starts it will go into an automatic recovery mode and take a long time to start back up.
-By adding a timeout of 60 seconds it allows the database to close gracefully and avoid the recovery process.
+By adding a timeout of 60 seconds it allows the database to close every connection, shutdown gracefully and avoid the recovery process.

 ## Docker setup in production EHR
 Running EHR in the production mode, requires  different images for ehrcron and the **SNAPSHOT** version of LabKey.
 The verison of LabKey is controlled by the following variables stored in `.env` file: `LK_PROD`, `LK_VERSION` and `LK_FB`.
 These varaibles get replace in the following string `wnprcehr/labkey${LK_PROD}:$LK_VERSION${LK_FB}` during runtime.
 The string becomes `wnprcehr/labkeysnapshot:24.11` which are the tags in this [repo](https://hub.docker.com/repository/docker/wnprcehr/labkeysnapshot/tags).
 The version of ehrcron image is also controlled by the `.env` file.
 The variables `PERL_PROD`, `LK_VERSION` and `LK_FB` are used to modify the name of the image defined in the `production.yaml` file from `wnprcehr/ehrcron$PERL_PROD:$LK_VERSION${LK_FB}` to `wnprcehr/ehrcronprod:24.11`.
 These are the tags defined in this [repo](https://hub.docker.com/repository/docker/wnprcehr/ehrcronprod/general).
 The ehrcronprod image has the following scheduled jobs: